-While many will be toasting a drink to a few “sláinte’s”, which actually means "good health," if you really want to impress friends or family this St. Patrick's Day, here are a few simple Irish phrases to use.
+While many will be toasting their drinks with a hearty "sláinte," which actually means "good health," you can impress your friends or family this St. Patrick's Day with these simple Irish phrases.

 How to say “Happy St. Patrick's Day” in the Irish language?

 The most common way of wishing someone “Happy St. Patrick's Day” in Irish is: “Lá Fhéile Pádraig sona duit!”

 The expression means “Happy St. Patrick's Day to you!” and is pronounced: “Law leh Paw-drig suna ghit.”

 "Lá Fhéile Pádraig" means “St. Patrick's Day."
 "Sona" means “happy”.
 "Dduit" means “to you,” when speaking to one person.